CarylThom/FitSpace/README.md

 ### Acknowledgements

 * Code Institute Boutique Ado Project: Much of this project was copied and adapted from the Code Institute 'Boutique Ado' project.
-* My Mentor Tim Nelson, for his great help, guidance and patience throughout.
+* My mentor Tim Nelson, for his great help, guidance and patience throughout.
 * Tutors and student support at Code Institute.
 * Reviewing/revisiting other lessons from the relevant sections of the course via Code Institute.
 * Code Institute Slack Channel, the tutors, staff and fellow students for help answering my many questions.